 Teams will invariably spend considerable time troubleshooting problems.
-Teams that do best will learn to communicate, cooperate, compromise, and collaborate (the 4 Cs).
-The 5th C - Cleanup up at the end of each day - will also turn out to be important.
-The 6th C - Competing - should be done with humility by winners and gracefulness by losers.
+Teams that do best will learn to communicate, cooperate, compromise, collaborate, and resolve conflicts (the 5 Cs).
+The 6th C - Cleanup up at the end of each day - will also turn out to be important.
+The 7th C - Competing - should be done with humility by winners and grace by losers.